daviddarnes/daviddarnes.github.io/_posts/2015-03-30-experiment-updates.md

 # Experiment & Project Updates

-I've been working on a few of my personal projects and experiments this weekend and thought it might be worth rounding them up in a shortish article.
-That way I can show new features or changes, plus give you a chance to checkout some stuff you might have not checked out before.
+I've been working on a few of my personal projects and experiments this weekend and thought it might be worth rounding them up in a short-ish article.
+That way I can show new features or changes, plus give you a chance to check out some of my older stuff.

 ## Bit Podcast